-I thought back to that conversation while reading The Cut’s article about the memoir of Linda Kay Klein titled Pure: Inside the Evangelical Movement that Shamed a Generation of Women and How I Broke Free.
+I thought back to that conversation while reading The Cut’s article about Linda Kay Klein’s memoir Pure: Inside the Evangelical Movement that Shamed a Generation of Women and How I Broke Free.

 Although he may have believed otherwise, with his words (and actions), my friend wasn’t demonstrating sexual liberation.
 With his confession, he was demonstrating some of the worst fruit of the purity culture.
 He was giving evidence that he believed that sex is primarily a consumer act and, as such, the worth of women, in large part, can be measured by their ability to grant sexual experiences to men.
 Sadly, that perspective mirrors the perspective experienced by the author of Pure and, I’m afraid, is a perspective that has been ingrained in many males who grew up in the purity culture.

 Part memoir and part journalism, Pure is a horrendous, granular, relentless, emotionally true account of how it feels to be taught – by parents, neighbors, teachers, and pastors – from the youngest age that one’s sexuality (including organs, physical body, and sexual impulses) is disgusting, a mind-set that can only lead to one place: that deep inside, the girl is disgusting, too.